 Tips For Helping To Control Pain

-When a man is diagnosed with prostatitis, the first line of treatment will generally include a prescription from his primary care physician.
-This, however, is not the only strategy that can be used to relieve the symptoms.
+When diagnosed with prostatitis, the first line of treatment will generally include a prescription from your primary care physician.
+This, however, is not the only strategy that can relieve the symptoms.

 There are a couple of strategies the patient can use to complement the medication provided to them.
 These strategies focus on helping to relieve discomfort, inflammation, and pain.

 We share a couple of tips that men should consider implementing in their daily lives if they have been diagnosed with prostatitis: